Excitement and terror are combined with a practical guide to wilderness survival. Bush flying challenges and techniques are explored in detail.

 As a flying family, exposure to the numerous remote lodges in Maine prompted Jake and Beth to purchase a dilapidated set of remote buildings, which they rebuilt and named Hardscrabble.

-Today, Jake and Beth are retired and live next to their air strip, ME32 and live in Portland, Maine.
+Today, Jake and Beth are retired, sold their air strip, ME32 and live in Portland, Maine.